formio/help.form.io/_paragraphs/intro/howworks/formembeds.md

 Notice how there is a double quote with a single quote inside it for the src.
 This is so that angular.js knows the value is a string.
 It is also possible to set it to a scope variable like this where ```$scope.userRegisterForm = 'https://myapp.form.io/user/register';``` is set in a controller.

 ```<formio src="userRegisterForm"></formio>```

-Here is a working jsfiddle of the simplest way to do an embed.
-<iframe width="100%" height="400" src="//jsfiddle.net/randallknutson/nk6nuw6z/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 For more information on how to embed forms in an application or directly into a website go to [Angular Embedding](/api/#angular/).